Free Android to PC tool

 Vysor has a functional and simple user interface that lets you know whether your device is connected beneath the ‘Choose a device’ section.
 A notification will appear in red when no devices are detected to let you know to make sure that your Android USB Debugging setting is turned on.
 A few initial settings are available to enable like ‘International Keyboard’ and ‘Share All Devices’.

 You will need to have a USB cord to sync your Android to the application and PC OS with the free app, while the paid package lets you connect wirelessly.
 Your device name and serial number will appear in the home interface with the buttons ‘View’ and ‘Share’, along with wireless connection and settings icons.

-The streaming screen has buttons along the top of the interface beside your device name like headphones, settings, video, camera, volume, refresh, and power.
+The streaming screen has buttons along the top of the interface besides your device names like headphones, settings, video, camera, volume, refresh, and power.
 Your Android home screen will appear beneath the menu bar with your mobile applications mirrored the same as your phone screen.

 How much does Vysor cost?

 A very basic version of Vysor Android Control is free to use.
-You will get the mirror and control feature that is available for Apple iOS and Android portable devices and a screenshot option.
-The app apparently wants you to upgrade since the resolution is at such a low quality with the free version.
+You will get the screenshot, mirror and control feature that is available for Apple iOS and Android portable devices.
+The app apparently wants you to upgrade because the resolution is of such low quality with the free version.